What Is Office Etiquette and Why Is It Important In 2024?

 1. Offer Training and Workshops

 Initiate regular training sessions and workshops focused on the importance of business etiquette.
-These sessions can cover a spectrum of topics, ranging from effective communication skills to nuances of meeting decorum.
+These sessions can cover a spectrum of topics, ranging from effective communication skills to nuances of meeting etiquette.
 Consider bringing in external experts or utilising internal resources to provide practical insights and real-world examples.
 Interactive workshops create a forum for employees to ask questions and engage in discussions, enhancing their understanding of how etiquette contributes to a positive work environment.
 According to a survey by ResumeBuilder.com, which involved 1,548 business leaders, it was discovered that 45% of companies presently provide etiquette classes, with an additional 18% planning to incorporate them in 2024.

 2. Lead by Example